ge0nmo/cpayusin/README.md

 # 📘 Blog Service

-> A personal blogging platform built for my friend to share in-depth accounting lectures.
+> A personal blogging platform built for my friend to share online accounting lectures.
-> Designed to deliver content securely, quickly, and scalably with OAuth login and email verification.
+> Designed to deliver content with OAuth login and email verification.
 ---

 ## 👥 Team Structure